England Football Online

 • Ian Wright, who was 27 when he won his first cap, won his 33rd and last cap at the age of 35 in Glenn Hoddle's last match as England's coach.

-• Howard Wilkinson was in charge for England's last match in this uniform, and he recalled Lee Dixon for his 22nd and last cap, after the full-back had been overlooked throughout the tenures of both Terry Venables and Hoddle.
+• Howard Wilkinson was in charge for England's last match in this kit, and he recalled Lee Dixon for his 22nd and last cap, after the full-back had been overlooked throughout the tenures of both Terry Venables and Hoddle.

 Top Scorers